alexpmagalhaes/IDR-variant-catalog/README.md

 # IDR variant catalog
 This is a repository for IDR variant catalogue of the paper Mensah & Niskanen et al.
-"Disruption of nucleolar phase separation is a frequent pathomechanism in genetic disease"
+"Aberrant phase separation and nucleolar dysfunction can underlie rare genetic diseases 2023"

 *Author: Alexandre P Magalhaes*